ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 }
 ```

-In the previous example, the html sections defined with attribute ID equal to "product-listing-1" and "product-listing-2" will be considered for url rewriting.
+In the previous example, the html sections defined with attribute ID equal to
+`product-listing-1` and `product-listing-2` will be considered for url
+rewriting.

-##### attribute (optional)
+#### attribute (optional)

-The "attribute" property defines a list of rules to match the anchor elements retrieved from the filtered sections.
-These rules are built from regular expressions associated with html element attributes as "id", "href", "class" or "rel".
+The `attribute` property defines a list of rules to match the anchor elements

-Example:
+retrieved from the filtered sections.
+These rules are built from regular
+expressions associated with html element attributes as `id`, `href`, `class` or
+`rel`.

 ```json
 {